sperelson/candidate-challenge-front-end/README.md

 2. For us to be able to honestly evaluate your competence, style and approach for the job at hand.

 3. For you to be forced to play with some of our unique stack.
-Particulary the Tailwind CSS which really needs to be experienced rather than explained.
+Especially *Tailwind CSS* which really needs to be experienced rather than explained.

 ### The Challenge